vinaykul/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 ### API Changes

 PodSpec becomes mutable with regards to Container resources requests and limits.
-PodStatus is extended with information about actually allocated Container resources.
+PodSpec is extended with information of resources allocated on the Node for the Pod.
+PodStatus is extended to show the actual resources applied to the Pod and its Containers.

 Thanks to the above:
-* PodSpec.Container.ResourceRequirements becomes purely a declaration, denoting **desired** state of the Pod resources,
+* Pod.Spec.Containers[i].Resources becomes purely a declaration, denoting the **desired** state of Pod resources,
+* Pod.Spec.Containers[i].ResourcesAllocated (new object) denotes the Node resources **assigned** to the Pod and its Containers by Kubelet,
-* PodStatus.ContainerStatus.ResourcesAllocated (new object) shows the resources held by the Pod and its Containers.
+* Pod.Status.ContainerStatuses[i].Resources (new object) shows the **actual** resources held by the Pod and its Containers.

-In order to determine the state of a Pod resource resize, we add a new PodCondition named ResizingPod, which describes the status of the last resize request.

-This PodCondition can have the following values:
-* Status: false - Pod resize operation completed,
-  - Reason: (empty) - Initial state, no resize requested since Pod creation,
-  - Reason: Success - Pod and its Containers were successfully resized,
-  - Reason: FailedNodeCapacity - Node does not have room to resize the Pod.
-* Status: true  - Pod is in the process of being resized,
-  - Reason: InProgress - Kubelet is performing Pod resize.
+A new Pod subresource named 'resourceallocation' is introduced to allow fine-grained access control that enables Kubelet to set or update resources assigned to a Pod.

-#### Container Restart Policy
+#### Container Resize Policy

-To provide fine-grained user control, PodSpec.Container is extended with ResizePolicy map for each resource type (CPU, memory):
+To provide fine-grained user control, PodSpec.Containers is extended with ResizePolicy map for each resource type (CPU, memory):
 * NoRestart - the default value; resize Container without restarting it,
 * RestartContainer - restart the Container in-place to apply new resource